Lordship of Marash: Background

 Marash had a population of several thousand and an Armenian majority since at least the battle of Manzikert in 1071.
 It had an Armenian bishop and was the seat of an autonomous principality ruled by an Armenian general, Philaretos Brachamios, under the nominal suzerainty of the Byzantine Empire.
 On Philaretos' death in 1085, most of his territory was taken by the Seljuk Turks.
 Marash and its immediate environs, however, continued to be ruled by his sons.

 Marash was a strategically important city, for it controlled a major pass through the Anti-Taurus Mountains.
 In the autumn of 1097, the armies of the First Crusade crossed by this route and stopped in Marash.
 They did not attempt to impose their own rule, but their presence allowed the Byzantines to appoint a governor, an Armenian named Thathoul.
-In 1097, one of the leaders of the First Crusade, Count Baldwin I of Edessa, married as his second wife an Armenian named Arda, who may have been the daughter of Thathoul.
+In 1097, one of the leaders of the First Crusade, Count Baldwin I of Edessa, married an Armenian woman known as Arda, who may have been the daughter of Thathoul.

 The first crusaders to seize control of Marash were Prince Bohemond I of Antioch and Richard of the Principate, who invaded the territory and briefly occupied the city in 1100, according to Matthew of Edessa.
 Their rule was short-lived.
 They were captured by the Turks in an ambush in August 1100.